TyphooN-/MQL5-MaliciousEAmporium/README.md

+# MQL5-MaliciousEAmporium
+Proof of Concept EAs (Expert Advisor) to show the potential dangers of running a random EA on a trading account.

-# MQL5-CommissionGrindr
+# CommissionGrindr
-A Proof of Concept EA (Expert Advisor) to show the dangers of running a random EA on a trading account via grinding the balance to 0 via commissions as quickly as possible.
+A Proof of Concept EA (Expert Advisor) to show the potential danger of running a random EA on a trading account via grinding the balance to 0 via commissions as quickly as possible.

 # Discord Market Wizardry Community / Darwinex Zero Coupon Code
 - Join my Discord community for support with my EA and indicators, and also share trading ideas at http://marketwizardry.info/